-I built a Buchla 207 V2.0 Mixer/Preamp module for someone else.
+I built a Buchla 207 V2.1 Mixer/Preamp module for someone else.
 They sent me a mostly complete kit of parts and I assembled and tested the module.
-Many of the components are sourced through Mouser but specialized parts, panel, and knobs have specific sourcing and I do not know the details.
+Many of the components are sourced through Mouser but specialized parts, panel, and knobs have specific sourcing requirements.

 There isn't a lot of information or specifications on the 207.
 This documentation comes from the November 16, 1981 Buchla Synthesizer User Guide by Daniel Scheidt.